 - Make the other person feel important and do it sincerely

-In this part, you will learn how you can make people feel important by allowing them to talk, give their opinions and indicate what they want.
-You then show them genuine interest by listening and talking in terms of their interests.
+In this part, you will learn how you can make people feel important and be a good conversationalist by allowing them to talk, give their opinions and indicate what they want.
+You then become genuinely interested in other people by listening and talking in terms of their interests.
 Be sincere about it, and you will win people over and make them like you.
+That’s the secret to dealing with people.

 Part 3 – this part of the book is called How to Win People to Your Way of Thinking.
 The part outlines 12 principles you can use to achieve this.
 The principles discussed in part 3 are;